COP4331KKLS/personal-contacts-manager/README.md

 ![](remove-contact.png)

 This page is still a work in progress, but it should display list of all the contacts the user has.
 This information on this list will be from the database server.

-NOTE: These webpages are still a work in progress and are not final.